issamemari/issamemari.github.io/README.md

 # issamemari.github.io

 This is the repository for my personal GitHub pages website.
-It uses a customized version Jekyll's minima theme.
+It uses a customized version of Jekyll's minima theme.